Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 Bitget serves Japan through its APAC operations without direct FSA registration.
 The Bitget Card (Visa debit, 8% BGB cashback, 0% FX, 0.9% transaction fee) and Bitget Wallet Card (Mastercard prepaid, 1.7% FX with JPY 60,000/month zero-fee quota) provide the highest cashback rates available to Japanese residents.
 Japanese users should note the 0.9% transaction fee that reduces net returns to approximately 7.1%.

-Borrow-to-spend is uniquely valuable in Japan's 15-55% tax environment. ether.fi (3% cashback) lets ETH holders borrow against staked positions without triggering the miscellaneous income classification.
-Nexo (2%) offers a similar facility against a broader collateral set.
+Borrow-to-spend saves more in Japan than in any other market we cover. ether.fi (3% cashback) lets ETH holders borrow against staked positions without triggering the miscellaneous income classification.
 At 33%+ marginal rates, borrowing at 5-8% APR and avoiding a taxable sale saves 25-47% per transaction.

 Rakuten Wallet deserves specific mention: Rakuten's ecosystem (Rakuten Card, Rakuten Pay, Rakuten Points) is Japan's most integrated cashback platform with over 100 million members.
 Rakuten Wallet lets users convert Rakuten Super Points to crypto, but the reverse (spending crypto via Rakuten Card) is not available.
 For Japanese users already deep in the Rakuten ecosystem, a crypto card from Bitget or Crypto.com fills the spending gap Rakuten has not yet addressed.